Basically: Flower Light Cycle is 12 hours on and 12 hours off and the Veg Light Cycle is 18 hours on and 6 hours off.

 IMO-growing from regular seed is better than using feminized or auto flowering seeds.
 Regular seed will give you a larger, more robust plant that you can easily clone.

 Many growers can tell, or at least claim they can spot a girl from a boy and there are many articles and videos about it, but we can’t figure it out.
 So we’re stuck; when we grow from seed, we have to allow seedlings to grow for awhile in the vegetative cycle than start flowering them (switch from 18 hours of light to 12 hours of light) so we can figure out who’s who.

 Now we have to switch back to the vegetative cycle

 Once we have our girls (they have white wispy hairs/no little balls) figured out, we change the flowering light cycle back to the vegetative cycle.
-We start with 24 hours light for 10 days.
+We start with 24 hours light for about 10 days then switch to the GLR.

-You’ll notice weird looking single leafs growing right up through the little buds.
+You’ll notice weird looking single leafs growing up through the little buds.
 Don’t worry about them, just pick them off if they make you nervous or leave them.

-After 10 days we change back to our normal veg lighting schedule, we use the GLR (Gas Light Routine) for the remaining time in the veg cycle (now you can see why clones are so much better).
+After 10 days of 24 on, we change back to our normal veg lighting schedule, we use the GLR (Gas Light Routine) for the remaining time in the veg cycle (now you can see why clones are so much better to start with).

 Even though the plants initially look a little weird, they grow out into normal looking plants in a short while.
 Once you have a group of female plants growing in the vegetative cycle, you can start taking clones when the lower branches get to be around 3″ long or so.